gilch/hissp/README.md

 Use `dict()` on an iterable of pairs. `zip()` is an easy way to make them, or just have the map's lambda return pairs.

+> This is so much harder than comprehensions!

+Not really.
+But you can always write a macro if you want different syntax.
+You can pretty easily implement comprehensions this way.

 > That's comprehensions, but what about `for` statements?
 You don't really think I should build a list just to throw it away?